rampal-punia/python-day-to-day/deep_copy_vs_shallow_copy copy.md

 In the above example, we use the `deepcopy()` method from the copy module to create a deep copy of `original_list` and assign it to `deep_copy`.
 Then we modify the nested list of `original_list` by appending a new element to it.
 When we print both `original_list` and `deep_copy`, we can see that `deep_copy` remains unchanged, as it is an entirely new object that is independent of the original list.

 In summary, the main difference between a shallow copy and a deep copy is how the objects are referenced.
 A shallow copy references the same memory locations as the original object, while a deep copy creates an entirely new object that is independent of the original object.
-It's essential to understand these differences, as they can affect the behavior of our programs when working with mutable objects.